 Go for a jog at Hyde Park, feed the pelicans at St James’s Park, smell the flowers at Regent’s Park, or take in the spectacular views at Hampstead Heath, just to name a few.

-With floor-to-ceiling glass windows and a menu that falls nothing short of impeccable, you’ll be hard-pressed to find a more wonderful eatery than Sky Garden.
+With floor-to-ceiling glass windows and a selection of menus that fall nothing short of impeccable, you’ll be hard-pressed to find a more wonderful eatery —with insane views — than the four options at Sky Garden.
+(Boasting 360-degree vistas, this is officially London’s highest public garden!)

-Hot tip: as expected, sunset is the most popular time of day for them, so a reservation is a must.
+Hot tip: as expected, sunset is the most popular time of day for visiting the Sky Garden (for obvious reasons, hello Golden Hour).

 If the hustle and bustle of London is taking its toll and you’re after a breath of fresh air, the gorgeous countryside town of Cotswolds makes for a welcome reprieve!